NWU-MuST/STP-appserver/app_server/tools/README.md

 ./authdb.py /path/to/database/name.db rootpass
 ```

-This tool should be used to create an authentication database for project and editor
+This tool should be used to create a single authentication database for project and editor and a single administration database.
+Edit config/auth.db and config/admin.db to refer to these databases.

 ## projectdb.py